Updated March 4, 2020.

-With emergency use approval granted or in the works, the Centers for Disease Control (CDC) has continued working closely with state public health departments, healthcare associations and pharmaceutical companies on flexible COVID-19 vaccination programs that can accommodate various different vaccines.
+With emergency use approval granted, the Centers for Disease Control (CDC) has continued working closely with state public health departments, healthcare associations and pharmaceutical companies on flexible COVID-19 vaccination programs that can accommodate various different vaccines.
 One key priority is to ensure that vaccines are available to all communities, and that they can be administered in various settings such as doctor’s offices, retail pharmacies, hospitals and federally-qualified health centers.
 Initial distribution of the Pfizer vaccine has been to hospitals to begin vaccinating healthcare workers.

 Given that supply will be limited at first, the CDC will look to the Advisory Committee on Immunization Practices (AICP) for recommendations on which groups will be initially eligible for a vaccine.
-ACIP’s recommendations will likely include healthcare workers, workers in essential and critical industries, people 65 years and older, and people at high risk due to existing health conditions.
-The Indiana State Department of Health (ISDH) indicates that long-term care center staff and healthcare personnel who are at heightened risk of exposure will receive the first round of vaccinations when they arrive.
+ACIP’s recommendations include healthcare workers, workers in essential and critical industries, people 65 years and older, and people at high risk due to existing health conditions.
+The Indiana State Department of Health (ISDH) updates its website when each new group becomes eligible.
+It is important to note that while the ACIP provided guidelines, states ultimately are in control of how distribution is handled within the state.
 To get an idea of your place in line, check out this vaccine tool.